 Starting in Flash 11.3 the Flash Player plugin used in Firefox and SeaMonkey runs in a Protected Mode on Windows Vista and above.
 When Flash is running in Protected Mode, you will see two "FlashPlayerPlugin_<version>.exe processes in Windows Task Manager (e.g., “FlashPlayerPlugin_11_300_271.exe”).
-This security feature can cause crashes, freezes, slow Internet speed, An error occurred.
-Please try again later messages at YouTube, Adobe Flash "plugin has crashed" or "stopped working" errors, loss of browser focus, or other problems on websites that use Flash.
+This security feature can cause crashes, freezes, slow or busy script warnings, An error occurred.
+Please try again later messages at YouTube, Adobe Flash "plugin has crashed" or "stopped working" errors, loss of browser focus, large numbers of empty FAP****.tmp files or other problems after visiting websites that use Flash.
 Mozilla and Adobe are working on these issues, so make sure to keep Firefox, SeaMonkey, and Adobe Flash updated to take advantage of bug fixes.

-As a workaround, you can disable Flash Protected Mode (see below) or you can downgrade the Flash plugin to a version previous to 11.3 (10.3 is recommended, for security reasons).
-To downgrade Flash, uninstall the Flash plugin via Windows Control Panel "Programs and Features" (or use Adobe's uninstaller), and then install the latest Flash 10.3 plugin (available here or from the Adobe Flash Player Distribution page) which includes all known security patches.
+As a workaround, you can disable Flash Protected Mode (see below) or you can downgrade the Flash plugin to a version previous to 11.3, such as Flash 11.2 or 10.3; however, older Flash versions have security vulnerabilities and may be blocklisted.
+To downgrade Flash, uninstall the Flash plugin via Windows Control Panel "Programs and Features" (or use Adobe's uninstaller), and then install the older plugin version.
 See Adobe's How do I revert to a previous version of Flash Player? page for details.
-If you wish to install Flash 11.2 because you need its features even though it's less secure, you can download an installer from Adobe's archive page but be aware that all Flash 11.2 versions are on the Add-ons Blocklist.
+Also note that the latest Flash 10.3 plugin installer was previously recommended because it included all known security patches.
+As of July 9, 2013, however, Flash 10.3 will no longer be maintained.

 Disabling Protected Mode in Flash 11.3